• Skip to primary navigation

 Use a deep pot (or Dutch oven) to heat the olive oil over medium-high heat.

-Add the seasoned pieces of oxtail — you might need to do it in batches to not overcrowd the pan.
+Add the seasoned pieces of oxtail — you may need to do this in batches to avoid overcrowding the pan.

 Brown them on all sides, then set them aside.